 An experience, a sensation?

 I believe they are trying to describe the sensory experience of conscious proprioception, the feeling of conectiveness and wonder. and the strength and power of the body when it is working at optimum.
 When the main muscles of movement are fully utilised.

 They are clues to help develop the connection between body and mind, not details to be memorised and regurgitated.

-Now I feel better than I ever have done before - body and mind more relaxed, calmer, balanced, connected.
+Now I feel better than I ever have done before - both body and mind are more relaxed, calmer, balanced, connected.

 Something to be felt to be understood.

 Words to help guide us to enlightenment.

 How would I describe the visual experience of my ever-increasing awareness of the position, motion and balance of my body as I from Base-Line?